 There are 10 licensed air carriers in Turkey.
 The largest operator in the field is the flag carrier Turkish Airlines, which is a state-owned entity.
 Notable competitors are Pegasus Airlines, Onur Air and SunExpress, which operate both domestic and international scheduled services.
 Other competitors in the international arena are Corendon Airlines and Freebird Airlines.
 Tailwind Airlines does not operate scheduled services, but it is a niche charter operator for many other air carriers and operators.
 ACT Airlines, MNG Cargo and ULS Cargo are cargo carriers who operate a mix of scheduled and chartered cargo services, and offer cargo capacity on wet lease to other carriers.

-Since its commissioning in October 2018, Istanbul International Airport has won international acclaim and accommodated increased passenger traffic with room to spare.
-This of course changed abruptly in March 2019 because of the covid-19 pandemic, but nevertheless, the capacity is still there and will most likely contribute to the success of Turkish airlines and an increase in transit traffic in the next decade.
-The second-largest airport in terms of passenger traffic is Antalya on the Mediterranean coast, and it is coordinated during the summer season.
+Since it was commissioned in October 2018, Istanbul International Airport has won international acclaim and accommodated increased passenger traffic with room to spare.
+The second-largest airport in terms of passenger traffic is Antalya on the Mediterranean coast, and services at the two airports are coordinated during the summer season.
 The bulk of traffic there comes from tour operators catering to nearby vacation resorts.
 There are scheduled air services in operation to about 40 airports in Turkey.

 The main regulatory instrument for civil aviation is the Civil Aviation Act of 1983.
 This Act touches on all aspects of aviation, such as the regulatory authority, safety, accident investigation, licensing of operators and airports, flight crew licensing, basic principles of flight operations, liability, contracts of carriage by air, property rights and other limited rights in rem on aircraft, aircraft registration and insurance.
 It has recently been amended to accommodate rules on unmanned aerial vehicles.